-- 4.4 [Not used]

-- 4.4A In instances where the amount of debtors due after more than one year is so material in the context of the total net current assets that in the absence of disclosure of the debtors due after more than one year on the face of the statement of financial position readers may misinterpret the financial statements, the amount should be disclosed on the face of the statement of financial position within current assets.
+- 4.4 [Not used] - 4.4A Unless an entity chooses to apply paragraph 1A(1) of Schedule 1 to the Regulations, in instances where the amount of debtors due after more than one year is so material in the context of the total net current assets that in the absence of disclosure of the debtors due after more than one year on the face of the statement of financial position readers may misinterpret the financial statements, the amount should be disclosed on the face of the statement of financial position within current assets.
 In most cases it will be satisfactory to disclose the amount due after more than one year in the notes to the financial statements.

-- 4.5 [Not used]

-- 4.6 [Not used]
+- 4.5 [Not used] - 4.6 [Not used]